 While working on The Mevrouw Who Saved Manhattan, I spent years looking into the Dutch settlement of New Amsterdam.
-Here I've pulled together everything in the brownstone related to New York's Dutch heritage plus some entertaining spots around the web.
+Here I've pulled together everything in the brownstone related to New York's Dutch heritage plus some entertaining spots around the web.- Bill

 Mevrouw's Manhattan: A self-guided walking tour of lower Manhattan where remnants of New Amsterdam are written in the streetscape.
 With block by block stories of places and people from the Dutch era.